smartyPies.com

 1. unipolar stepper motor kit (German)

-2. 3D Printing tutorial on hubs.com
+2. 3D Printing tutorial on 3Dhubs.com

 3. Polarimeter with RaspberryPi on instructables